gavinwahl/django-postgres-queue/README.rst

   on, it's easy to ensure high-priority tasks are processed first.

+- Queues

+  Simply implemented by allowing filtering by a queue name in the query.

 Disadvantages
 -------------

 - Lower throughput than a dedicated queue server.
 - Harder to scale a relational database than a dedicated queue server.
 - Thundering herd.
-Postgres has no way to notify a single worker to wake up, so we can either wake every single worker up when a task is queued with LISTEN/NOTIFY, or workers have to short-poll.
+Postgres will notify all workers who LISTEN for the same name.
 - With at-least-once delivery, a postgres transaction has to be held open for the duration of the task.
 For long running tasks, this can cause table bloat and performance problems.